 I busied myself with some random fruit at the veggie markets while casually looking back at him.
 Yep, it was him alright.
 That impossibly tall and long body, lovely hair, and sleek, shiny tracksuit.

-“We’re going to the bakery,” Rhiannon reminded me as I gawked away.
+“We’re going to the bakery,” my sister reminded me as I gawked away.

 Oh yes.
 Bakery.